Rapptz/discord.py/docs/guide/intro.rst

 Prerequisites
 --------------

-To install discord.py you'll need Python version 3.8.0 or later.
+To install discord.py you'll need Python version 3.8 or higher.
+Earlier versions of Python are not supported.

 .. _guide_intro_installation: